 And then there is Fred, a friend from my Cincinnati days and TV sportscaster in New York who insisted in 1989 – by which time we both lived on NYC’s Upper West Side and I had a globe-trotting network radio job — that I take a meeting with his agent about finding a position in television news.
 “Why?”
 I said.
 “I’ve got the best job there is in radio news.”
 He prevailed, I met with the agent and a major career turn was the result.

 So, two friends steered my career before it even began.
 And another prompted me to make a major mid-career change.
 I owe them a lot and through the years I have frequently made sure they know it.

 This is dedicated to my father, Arthur Scheerer, Pete, Richard, and Fred

-A special thanks to my sister, Penny, and nephew, Greg, who urged me, starting in the summer of 2016, to begin writing these stories down and to create a blog on which to share them.
-Also to Barbara Neibart for her love and support.
-And to Dana Miller for invaluable professional assistance.
+A special thanks to my sister, Penny, and nephew, Greg, who urged me, starting in the summer of 2016, to begin writing these stories down and to create a blog.
+To Penny for proofreading as well.
+Also to Dana Miller for invaluable professional assistance.
+And to Josh Sippie, blogging guru.
+To Bill Gubbins for cover design and unending inspiration.
+Above all, to Barbara Neibart for her love and support.